lindig/hms/README.md

 As can be seen above, if duration() can't parse its argument it throws an error.
 Should this result in NULL instead?

+## Limitations

+* Durations must be positive, hence `-2:0.0` is not recognised as a duration.
+Likewise, `hms(-120.0)` is not supported.
+* Parsing is not entirely robust.

 [sqlite]: https://sqlite.org